There are various reasons why a business may fail, but neglecting the HR function is a major contributing factor.

 The above issues could ultimately derail your business.

-HR plays a critical role in protecting your business from legal issues and creating the right policies, programs, and strategies to help your business function more smoothly and drive business results.
+HR plays a critical role in protecting your business from legal issues and creating the right policies, practices, and strategies to help your business function more smoothly, hire and retain top performers, and drive business results.

 In fact, research shows that companies with effective HR practices have up to 3.5 times the revenue growth and as much as 2.1 times the profit margins of companies with less capable HR practices.

 Now, the question is: